 Plus, Fora is constantly seeking new partnerships our travel agents can benefit from, so their clients get the most out of their vacations.

 How much do travel agents make?

 For instance, if you book a family cruise in the tens of thousands of dollars, your commission will be substantial.
 You could also get the same commission by handling hotel bookings at a lower price, but at a higher amount.
-(TL,DR: In general, suppliers commonly pay 10% commission, which is split between you and your host agency).
+(TLDR: In general, suppliers commonly pay 10% commission, which is split between you and your host agency).

 There is a lot to love about being a travel advisor, but one of our favorite parts is that it’s easier than ever to become one.
-Plus, as a Fora advisor, you get all the support, training, and community you need at a host agency that is reimagining the industry.
+As a Fora Advisor, you get all the support, training and community you need, at a host agency reimagining the industry.

-Looking for more intel?
 Read our other articles on becoming a travel agent: